Skip to Content

 Set reign ETH recipientBot can redirect the dethroned-King 75% ETH payout for your current reign.
 High risk.

-Restore reign ETH recipient (bot only)Bot can restore the current reign so the dethroned ETH payout recipient is the bot (repair only; useful if you became King without a bot).
+Restore reign ETH recipient (bot only)Bot can restore the current reign so the dethroned ETH payout recipient is the bot (repair only).

 Set reign CLAIM recipientBot can redirect the mined CLAIM stream of your current reign.
 High risk.

-Restore reign CLAIM recipient (to you only)Bot can restore mined CLAIM routing back to you if it was changed (for example after routing CLAIM to the bot).
+Restore reign CLAIM recipient (to you only)Bot can restore mined CLAIM routing back to you.

 Route reign CLAIM to bot (optional)At takeover time, lets a delegated takeover start with mined CLAIM routed to the bot instead of you.